Meatless Dinner Ideas That Taste Just Like Your Favorite Comfort Foods

 Chickpea Alfredo with Spring Veggies

-BBQ Jackfruit Sandwiches
+Barbecue Jackfruit Sandwiches

 Smoked Tomato Po'boy Sandwiches

-Black Bean-and-Root Vegetable Enchiladas
+Black Bean and Root Vegetable Enchiladas

 Cajun-Seasoned Vegetarian Gumbo